amarbajric/EBUSA-AIM17/README.md

-# S-BPM Modelling and Execution Platform
+# S-BPM (Modelling), Execution and Store Platform

-This is a modelling and execution platform for S-BPM processes, based on microservices powered by Spring Boot.
-The modelling platform is based on Angular 1, the frontend for the execution platform, however, is based on Angular 2.
+This is a (modelling), execution and store platform for S-BPM processes, based on microservices powered by Spring Boot.
+The modelling platform is based on Angular 1, the frontend for the execution and store platform, however, is based on Angular 2+.
 Basically, the platform consists of the following modules:
  - **ServiceDiscovery:** Automatic detection of devices and services.
  - **ConfigurationService:** Central repository for configuration files.